1 The making of this book

 Since 1986, Jun Kinoshita, the co-author of this book, has been involved in our collection activities.
 He has detailed knowledge about Horowitz’s LPs and CDs and kindly helped me identify the ones I didn’t yet have.
 From 1997, he also informed me of rare Horowitz recordings that were being sold on Internet auctions.
 He bought new CDs on overseas websites and bid for rare LPs and CDs at auctions for me, thus helping me add several hundred LPs and CDs to my collection.
 Another item of booty at such auctions was a photo of Horowitz with Toscanini and Bruno Walter.
 He surely knows much more about Horowitz than I do, and has helped me grow my Horowitz collection to be evermore comprehensive; my current collection would not exist without his tremendous contributions.

 Photo of Toscanini, Horowitz and Walter

 One day, Kinoshita brought a small magazine ad for a bronze statue of Horowitz’s hands playing the piano.
 The gallery was just to the north of the former World Trade Center in New York, and I lost no time going there.
-The bronze statue was made by an artist who was also a professional orthopedic physician and ran the gallery.
+The bronze statue was made by Dr. Stanley Taub an artist who was also a professional plastic surgeon and ran the gallery.
 He was selling other bronze statues of Rubinstein and a ballet dancer which was probably modeled by his wife (a professional ballet dancer).
 I was not very impressed by the large bronze statue imitating Horowitz; it looked like just an ordinary old man and was unappealing in my eyes, though it was quite an accurate look-alike.
 However, I liked the bronze sculpture of his hands very much, so I purchased it and added to my collection.

 Bronze statue of Horowitz’s two hands